Don’t know where to find the answer to the question how close to sidewall can a tire be patched, have a look at our details to get information.

 Tools Needed in Tire Patching

-1.An air compressor to fill a flat tire or reduce the level of air in an overinflated one.
+- Air compressor – used to inflate a flat tire or reduce the air pressure in an overinflated tire.

-2. Tire irons – these are used to remove and replace tires on the wheel rims when necessary.
+- Tire irons – used to remove and replace tires on the wheel rims.

-3. Tire levers – these are used to pry off old tires, as well as to apply new ones once they have been filled with the appropriate amount of air.
+- Tire levers – used to pry off old tires and apply new ones once they are filled with the appropriate amount of air.

-4. Cement patch kit – this is if you wish to practice more permanent repairs while patching.
-The kit includes patches that can cover up punctures and also provides a sealant which will help ensure that no air escapes from them during use.
+- Cement patch kit – used for more permanent repairs.
+The kit includes patches to cover punctures and a sealant to prevent air from escaping during use.

 How Do You Properly Patch a Tire?